Saudi Arabia: Culture

-Saudi Arabia has centuries-old attitudes and traditions, often derived from Arab civilization.
-The main factors that influence the culture of Saudi Arabia are Islamic heritage and Bedouin traditions as well as its historical role as an ancient trade centre.
+Saudi Arabia has millennia-old attitudes and traditions, often derived from Arab civilization.
+Some of the major factors that influence the culture are Islamic heritage and Arab traditions as well as its historical role as an ancient trade centre.
+The Kingdom also has a very family-oriented culture with an emphasis on preserving family traditions and kinship ties.

 Religion in society

-Religion is a core aspect of everyday life in Saudi Arabia.
-It plays a dominant role in the country's governance and legal system, deeply influences culture and daily life, although the power of the religious establishment has been significantly eroded in the 2010s.
+Religion is a core aspect of everyday life in Saudi Arabia; it plays a dominant role in the country's governance and legal system, and deeply influences culture and daily life, although the power of the religious establishment has been significantly eroded in the 2010s.
 The Hejaz region, where the Islamic holy cities of Mecca and Medina are located, is the destination of the Ḥajj pilgrimage, and often deemed to be the cradle of Islam.

 Islam is the state religion of Saudi Arabia.
 There is no law that requires all citizens to be Muslim, but non-Muslims and many foreign and Saudi Muslims whose beliefs are deemed not to conform with the government's interpretation of Islam must practice their religion in private and are vulnerable to discrimination, harassment, detention, and, for foreigners, deportation.
 Neither Saudi citizens nor guest workers have the right of freedom of religion.
 The dominant form of Islam in the kingdom—Wahhabism—arose in the central region of Najd, in the 18th century.
 Proponents call the movement "Salafism", and believe that its teachings purify the practice of Islam of innovations or practices that deviate from the seventh-century teachings of Muhammad and his companions.
 The Saudi government has often been viewed as an active oppressor of Shia Muslims because of the funding of the Wahhabi ideology which denounces the Shia faith.
 Prince Bandar bin Sultan, Saudi ambassador to the United States, stated: "The time is not far off in the Middle East when it will be literally 'God help the Shia'.
 More than a billion Sunnis have simply had enough of them."